Click the image to make your annual donations to

 No Recent Crimes in Lake Asbury During Last Month Reported on the CCSO Community Crime Map

-Please watch out for crime in the area and if you have been a victim of a crime or scam, please report it immediately to the Clay County Sheriff’s Office at the non-emergency number (904-264-6512) or 911 if crime is in progress or an emergency exists.
+Please watch out for crime in the area and if you have been a victim of a crime, please report it immediately to the Clay County Sheriff’s Office at the non-emergency number (904-264-6512) or 911 if crime is in progress or an emergency exists.